famhq/fam-sdk/README.md

 ## Install

 Add to the top of `<body>`
-Replace `xxxx-xxxx-xxxx-xxxx` with your appId
+Replace `xxxx-xxxx-xxxx-xxxx` with your appId.

 ```html
 <script>